-Provident's Board of Directors has unanimously declared advisable the merger agreement and the transactions contemplated thereby, including the merger, and recommends that Provident common stockholders vote "FOR" approval of the merger agreement and the transactions contemplated thereby, including the merger, and "FOR" the approval of the adjournment or postponement of the special meeting, if necessary, to solicit additional proxies in favor of the merger agreement and the transactions contemplated thereby, including the merger.
+Provident's Board of Directors has unanimously declared advisable the merger agreement and the transactions contemplated thereby, including the merger, and recommends that Provident common stockholders vote "FOR" approval of the merger agreement and the transactions contemplated thereby, including the merger, and "FOR" the adjournment or postponement of the special meeting, if necessary, to solicit additional proxies in favor of the merger agreement and the transactions contemplated thereby, including the merger.

-By Order of the Board of Directors /s/ Gary N. Geisel Gary N. Geisel Chairman and Chief Executive Officer
+By Order of the Board of Directors

+Gary N. Geisel

+Chairman and Chief Executive Officer